 The application for the Southern New England Apprenticeship Program is now open for the 2023-2024 program cycle.

 ||June 30, 2024

 *Please note that dates are subject to change.

 **Awards will be distributed in two payments.
 The first at the signing of contracts, and the second after the submission of the final report to the SNEAP Manager.

-This program is funded in part by the National Endowment for the Arts and supported by Connecticut Humanities, the Connecticut Historical Society, the Connecticut Office of the Arts (DECD), and the Mass Cultural Council.
+This program is funded in part by the National Endowment for the Arts and the Cornelia T. Bailey Foundation, and supported by the Connecticut Cultural Fund, the Connecticut Office of the Arts (DECD), the Connecticut Historical Society, and the Mass Cultural Council.